image

 If the seller does not say it is True A6 or mention the 38mm gap, then it's probably not True A6.

-I found an inexpensive True A6 leather ring binder from the Wanderings company.
+I found an inexpensive True A6 leather ring binder from the Wanderings company that I bought on Amazon.
 Then I bought a more elaborate ring planner from Moterm.

 I also got some Moterm True A6 ring mechanisms and some pieces of leather to make my own ring binders for storing sketches.